Advanced Search

 Preview: This line will be visible as a preview to your page - write what makes your page special or write whatever you want.About 86 characters are visible -> here is a counter: wordcounter.net Synonyms: Which names are commonly used for this muscle? (l...

-You may confuse these two, so here is a general guidline: The origin part usually does not move when the muscle is flexed.
-The insertion part usually moves. not final
+You may confuse these two, so here is a general guideline: The origin part usually does not move (or move less than the insertion part) when the muscle is flexed.
+The insertion part usually moves when the muscle is flexed.
+Also note that origin and ins...

 Reference Pictures

-I figured that if you want to study anatomy successfully you need as much "real life footage" as you can get, so I wanted to include a little library of pictures at the end of every page. ✅ When you create a page try to include many viewpoints, male/female lo...
+I figured that if you want to study anatomy successfully you need as much "real life footage" as you can get, so I wanted to include a little library of pictures at the end of every page. ✅ When you search for reference pictures try to include many viewpoints...

 Everything you need to know when creating